David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * It is necessary to be steadfast and creatively apply Marxism-Leninism to the practical conditions of Vietnam.
 * Marxism-Leninism is an open theory that constantly develops, taking practice as the standard of truth.
 * The humanistic value of the theory is the liberation of humanity, the comprehensive development of people, moving humanity from the "realm of necessity" to the "realm of freedom."
+* Vietnam is not alone in this path; China, steadfast in Marxism-Leninism and Socialism with Chinese characteristics, has risen to become the world's second-largest economy, proving the theory's vitality when applied creatively.

 **Allegation:** Denies the theory of surplus value, claiming that in the knowledge economy and Industry 4.0, machines and technology create value, not labor; capitalism no longer exploits.
 * Machines and technology, no matter how modern, are only means of production (past labor); they transfer value to products but do not create new value.